 SWATTING is a dangerous prank that’s all too easy to get away with, and it’s quickly becoming an epidemic.
 A recent case led to the death of an innocent Kansas City man who wasn’t involved but just happened to live near the home of the prank’s intended target.
 His unfortunate death demonstrates in the strongest possible terms the need to protect ourselves from SWATTING, because it shows how it could happen to anyone.

-You can find the details of that case here.
 In this article, we’ll explain how SWATTING works and how to protect yourself.

 What is SWATTING?